studiometa/js-toolkit/packages/docs/api/instance-methods.md

 **Return value**

-- `this`: Returns the current instance
+- `Promise<this>`: returns the current instance when all children components are updated

 ## `$destroy()`